Vitamin D is known as the sunshine vitamin because your body can produce it when your skin is exposed to the sun.

 - fatigue or drowsiness

-- weakness and pain of the muscles and joints
+- weakness and pain in your muscles and joints

 - overwhelming feelings of sadness, hopelessness, and helplessness